 CAMPING - TENTS & SWAGS

 The Maverick was released in 2014 and was an instant success.
-We’ve been testing one and we love it.
-It has now replaced our RV-5, because it’s easier to pack into the various road-test vehicles we evaluate for our Buyers Guide.
+We tested one and loved it.
+It replaced our RV-5, because it’s easier to pack into the various road-test vehicles we evaluate for our Buyers Guide.

 The 30-second-erection OzTent RV-5 has been our tent of choice for several years.
 We’ve tested some other brands, but they can’t match the ease of set-up and pack-away of the OzTent.
 However, the packed size of the RV-5 is too long to fit inside a wagon – except for a Troopy – and it’s quite heavy to man-handle onto the high-set roof racks of a large 4WD.